Common use of Mandatory Arbitration Clause in Contracts

 Sources: Customer Agreement

 Mandatory Arbitration.
-The Employee In consideration of the terms and conditions set forth herein, including the Corporation’s grant to the Optionee of the stock options described above, Optionee and the Company Corporation voluntarily promise and agree that to arbitrate any claim, controversy or dispute between the Employee and the Company (including without limitation its affiliates, officers, employees, representatives, or agents) arising out of or relating to all claims and disputes covered by this Agreement, the employment of the Employee, the cessation of employment of the Employee, or any matter relating to the foregoing .
-The arbitration shall be submitted to and settled by binding arbitration in a forum accordance with the Commercial Arbitration Rules of the American Arbitration Association ("“AAA"”) located in New York County in the State of New York and conducted in accordance with the National Rules for the Resolution of Employment Disputes.
-In such arbitration: Disputes (i“Employment Dispute Rules”) each arbitrator shall agree to treat as confidential evidence and other information presented by in effect on the parties to date the same extent as Confidential Information under this Agreement must be held confidential by the Employee, (ii) the arbitrators shall have no authority to amend or modify any of the terms of arbitration is commenced in accordance with this Agreement, and (iii) .
-The AAA’s Employment Dispute Rules shall govern disputes concerning the arbitrators shall have ten business days from the closing statements term or submission termination of post-hearing briefs by the parties to render their decision.
-Any arbitration award shall be final and binding upon the parties, and any court, state or Optionee’s employment; all federal, having jurisdiction may enter a judgment on the award.
-The foregoing requirement to arbitrate claimsstate, controversiesor local laws, and disputes applies to all claims regulations, statutes, or demands by the Employeepolicies prohibiting employment discrimination and/or harassment (including, including without limitation any rights limitation, discrimination or claims the Employee may have under the Age Discrimination in Employment Act of 1967 (which prohibits age discrimination in employment), Title VII of the Civil Rights Act of 1964 (which prohibits discrimination in employment harassment based on race, colorsex, national origin, religion, sexage, or pregnancy)disability) and/or unlawful retaliation in termination of employment in violation of any public policy; any policy, the Americans with Disabilities Act of 1991 (which prohibits discrimination in employment against qualified persons with a disability), the Equal Pay Act (which prohibits paying men and women unequal pay for equal work) or any other federal, statecompensation, or local laws benefit plan of the Corporation, excluding the Corporation’s stock option plan; and claims for personal, emotional or regulations pertaining physical injury not otherwise governed by Workers’ Compensation.
-The Commercial Arbitration Rules of the AAA shall govern all other disputes covered by this Agreement, including, without limitation, disputes relating to the Employee's employment corporation’s stock option plan.
-The provisions of this Agreement shall govern the rights of all parties hereto, including but not limited to any party claiming for or on behalf of Optionee, including Optionee’s heirs, successors, assigns, personal representatives and bankruptcy trustees.
-Optionee and the termination of Corporation further agree that binding arbitration pursuant to this Agreement shall be the Employee's employmentsole, exclusive, and final remedy for resolving any such claims and disputes.
+The Employee In consideration of the terms and conditions set forth herein, including the Corporation’s grant to the Optionee of the stock options described above, Optionee and the Company Corporation voluntarily promise and agree that to arbitrate any claim, controversy, or dispute between the Employee and the Company (including without limitation Company’s Affiliates, officers, employees, representatives, or agents) arising out of or relating to all claims and disputes covered by this Agreement, the employment of the Employee, the cessation of employment of the Employee, or any matter relating to the foregoing .
+The arbitration shall be submitted to and settled by binding arbitration before a single arbitrator in accordance with the forum Commercial Arbitration Rules of the American Arbitration Association (“AAA”) located in New York County in the State of New York and conducted in accordance with the National Rules for the Resolution of Employment Disputes.
+In such arbitration, Disputes (a“Employment Dispute Rules”) in effect on the arbitrator shall agree to treat as confidential evidence and other information presented by date the parties to the same extent as Confidential Information under this Agreement must be held confidential by the Employee, (b) the arbitrator shall have no authority to amend or modify any of the terms of arbitration is commenced in accordance with this Agreement, and (c) .
+The AAA’s Employment Dispute Rules shall govern disputes concerning the arbitrator shall have ten business days from the closing statements term or submission termination of post-hearing briefs by the parties to render his decision.
+Any arbitration award (regardless of the forum) shall be final and binding upon the parties, and any court, state or Optionee’s employment; all federal, having jurisdiction may enter a judgment on the award.
+The foregoing requirement to arbitrate claimsstate, controversiesor local laws, and disputes applies to all claims regulations, statutes, or demands by the Employeepolicies prohibiting employment discrimination and/or harassment (including, including without limitation any rights limitation, discrimination or claims the Employee may have under the Age Discrimination in Employment Act of 1967 (which prohibits age discrimination in employment), Title VII of the Civil Rights Act of 1964 (which prohibits discrimination in employment harassment based on race, colorsex, national origin, religion, sexage, or pregnancy)disability) and/or unlawful retaliation in termination of employment in violation of any public policy; any policy, the Equal Pay Act (which prohibits paying men and women unequal pay for equal work) or any other federal, statecompensation, or local laws benefit plan of the Corporation, excluding the Corporation’s stock option plan; and claims for personal, emotional or regulations pertaining physical injury not otherwise governed by Workers’ Compensation.
+The Commercial Arbitration Rules of the AAA shall govern all other disputes covered by this Agreement, including, without limitation, disputes relating to the Employeecorporation’s employment or stock option plan.
+The provisions of this Agreement shall govern the termination rights of the Employee’s employment.
+All costs of said arbitrationall parties hereto, including but not limited to any party claiming for or on behalf of Optionee, including Optionee’s heirs, successors, assigns, personal representatives and bankruptcy trustees.
+Optionee and the arbitrator’s fees, if any, Corporation further agree that binding arbitration pursuant to this Agreement shall be borne equally by the partiessole, unless the arbitration decision exclusive, and award provides otherwise.
+All legal fees incurred by each party in connection with said arbitration shall be borne by the party who incurs them, unless applicable statutory authority exists providing final remedy for the award of attorneys’ fees to a prevailing party resolving any such claims and the arbitration decision and award provides for the award of such feesdisputes.

 Appears in 1 contract